Public Spaces Protection Orders

 Police and authorised council officers can require a person not to consume alcohol in breach of the order.
 Officers can require a person to surrender anything in their possession which is, or which the officer reasonably believes to be alcohol or a container for alcohol.
 An officer can dispose of anything surrendered to them.

 Any person who fails without reasonable excuse to comply with a request by an officer to either stop drinking or to surrender their drink may be guilty of a criminal offence.
-Police and authorised officers can issue a £100 fixed penalty notice to any person they have reason to believe has committed this offence.
-If this is not paid within 14 days, the person can be prosecuted.
+Police and authorised council officers can issue a £100 fixed penalty notice to any person they have reason to believe has committed this offence.
+If this is not paid within 14 days, they may be taken to court and receive a fine not exceeding level 2 on the standard scale (currently £500).

 It is an offence to fail to stop drinking or surrender alcohol when required to do so by a Police or authorised council officer.